sambuccid/hulipaa/users_and_roadmap.md

 As a visitor of the website
 I want to be able to open the page that contains the result so that I view it
-(Decide a way to store/generate the link to the page to show) (this will probably should be able to be customised heavily)

 ### results for all words in all files
 As a visitor of the website